volodymyrhudyma/blog/content/blog/2020-04-28-var-let-and-const-in-javascript-what-is-the-difference.md

 title: Var, let and const in Javascript.
 What is the difference?
 tag:
   - JavaScript
+metaDescription: Learn the differences between var, let and const.
+During a long time, "var" keyword was a king in JavaScript world.
-teaser: During a long time "var" keyword was a king in JavaScript world.
-You didn't yet have to bother about how to declare variable, but how to choose the perfect name for it.
+teaser: During a long time, "var" keyword was a king in JavaScript world.
+You didn't yet have to bother about how to declare a variable, but how to choose the perfect name for it.
 But using "var" keyword sometimes leads to unexpected issues especially if you are not familiar with all pitfalls...
 date: 2020-04-28T19:16:33.434Z
 ---